 For convenience, we will hide layers Landscape and Captions.
 Click on the "eye" icons on the left in the rows corresponding to these layers.

-The "eye" icon allows to hide a layer in the editor while you want to work on other layers.
+The "eye" icon allows to hide a layer in the editor while you work on other layers.
 The hidden layers are still visible when playing the presentation.

-If you want to hide a layer when playing the presentation, set its Layer opacity to zero.
+If you want to hide a layer when playing the presentation, set the field Layer opacity to zero.

 Proceed like you did for the Captions layer.
 For each frame: